 - "The suspension is a good blend.
 Not stiff, but sporting enough to let you motor briskly through corners.
 Not soggy, but compliant enough to handle drainage channels and potholes with only modest disruption.
-Steering and brakes are quick to answer the driver's call. …" -- USA Today (2012)
+Steering and brakes are quick to answer the driver's call and feel as if engineers had more influence than marketing mavens." -- USA Today (2012)

 Next Steps: Volkswagen Beetle

-Get the U.S. News Best Price for the Volkswagen Beetle
+- View the best prices for the 2014 Volkswagen Beetle

 - See Affordable Small Cars rankings